hideokamoto-stripe/zenn-books/books/nextjs-simple-e-commerce/step1.md

 ![](https://storage.googleapis.com/zenn-user-upload/f0caba6b4d68-20230727.png)

-This company produces high-quality furniture made-to-order and delivers it to customers upon request.
+- This company produces high-quality **furniture** made-to-order and delivers it to customers upon request.

-Since the website doesn't have a lot of traffic, there's no need for inventory management or order limitations at this stage.
+- Since the website doesn't have a lot of traffic, there's **no need for inventory management** or order limitations at this stage.

-Once you've prepared the product sales system, other team members will begin working on the site's design and content.
+- Once you've **prepared the product sales system**, other team members will begin working on the site's design and content.

-Therefore, the goal is to create a product sales feature with a short schedule and minimal code.
+- Therefore, the goal is to **create a product sales feature** with a **short schedule** and **minimal code**.

 Have you got the idea?

-Now, let's explore how to integrate product sales functionality using Stripe into your e-commerce site.
+Now, let's explore how to integrate product sales functionality using Stripe into your **e-commerce site**.